 The Makings of Asturias

-Celts and Visigoths, a rugged coast and spectacular mountains all combine in this hidden gem of northern Spain.
-Two professors of archaeology from Oxford University guide you through Celtic castros and pre-Romanesque architecture as you enjoy some of the most inspiring sights in Atlantic Europe.
+Celts and Visigoths, a rugged coast and spectacular mountains combine as two academics from Oxford University guide you through Celtic castros and pre-Romanesque architecture in this hidden gem of northern Spain.

 - The beautiful scenery of north-western Spain; mountains, seacoasts, and forests.